greyscalepress/catalogue-lumiere/readme.md

 The data has been extracted from the CD-Rom that accompanies the book "La production cinématographique des Frères Lumière", published 1996 by the Centre national de la Cinématographie and Université Lumière-Lyon 2.

-This catalogue is out-of-print, and will be hard to get, unless you have access to a good academic libraray.
+This catalogue is out-of-print, and will be hard to get, unless you have access to a good academic library.

 The CD-Rom contains a bibliographic application, made in Macromedia Director.
-It was targetted for MacOS System 7 and Windows 95, and is unreadable on current operating systems.
+It was targeted for MacOS System 7 and Windows 95, and is unreadable on current operating systems.

 However, the raw binary files of the CD-Rom contain some readable text data, which I was able to retrieve.